meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 > Please make sure the `MeshfedServiceRole` has the rights in order to trigger the configured Lambda.

-The following parameter can be used in the Lambda function and are provided as a JSON payload like the following pattern:
+The following parameters can be used in the Lambda function and are provided as a JSON payload like the following pattern:

 ```json
 {